LaunchSchoolKalisz/LS170/study_guide/security.md

 How does TLS Integrity work?

 - TLS integrity makes sure that a message hasn't been altered, tampered with, or faked during transit.
+This is done via Message Authentication Code (MAC)
-- Data that is being exchanged with HTTP is encapsulated within the TLS record.
+- Data that is being exchanged with HTTP is encapsulated into a PDU within the TLS record.
 - Metadata such as the Message Authentication Code (MAC) allows us the check to see if the message has been interfered with.
 - The sender creates a digest of the data payload with a hashing algorithm (pre-agreed upon in the TLS handshake)
 - This data is then encrypted with the symmetric key and sent to the receiver